New Paragraph

 By having a thorough understanding of Family Law, Bankruptcy Law, and the interplay between those two areas, Attorney Pasquale distinguishes himself from most other lawyers practicing in those fields.
 He is frequently consulted by other attorneys on how bankruptcy can impact divorce actions and provided continuing legal education presentations to judges and attorneys on the subject.
 He believes that understanding family law alone would provide the bare minimum in legal services to his clients.
 Nicholas has developed a significant knowledge base on how various areas of law impact family law cases, including, but not limited to: federal and state tax law, collections law, bankruptcy law, immigration law, estate planning and probate law, and real estate law.
 Because of his broad and substantial understanding of law and how they impact family cases, he can provide higher quality legal representation to his clients than the general family law practitioner.

-Melody Buchinger - of counsel
+Melody Buchinger - retired

 She is an experienced family law attorney with experience in divorce, paternity, adoption, guardianship, custody cases, grandparent visitation cases, child support and maintenance cases, and surrogacy matters.
 She always worked very hard to assist her clients through all aspects of the variations that come with divorces and other legal activities.